wessamalhamidi/wessamalhamidi/README.md

   </a>
 </p>

-I am a curious **Software Engineering Student** dedicated to building robust backends, dynamic frontends, and exploring the intersection of complex problem-solving and software architecture.
+I am a **Software Engineering Student** dedicated to building dynamic frontends and exploring the intersection of complex problem-solving and software architecture.Always eager to learn new things in tech and explore new technologies.

 ---